Mush-Buddy/project-mushbuddy/DesignSpec.md

 _Emphasizing collecting, community, and most importantly safety, when it comes to mushroom foraging._

 ## Team Members and their roles currently
-Emilie Hopkinson, *mushroom cataloger*
+-Emilie Hopkinson, *mushroom cataloger*
-Michelle Chen, *UI/UX designer*
+-Michelle Chen, *UI/UX designer*
-Jacob Chen, *Location Servicer*
+-Jacob Chen, *Location Servicer*
-Bibaswan Khadka, *Database Manager*
+-Bibaswan Khadka, *Database Manager*
-Anshul Barnwal, *Userintereface backend*
+-Anshul Barnwal, *Userintereface backend*

 ## What is Mush-buddy at its core
 Mush-buddy will be multiplatform app that will allow users to look up mushrooms to help identify it, have their own personal collection of mushrooms in a digital library, and be more social by allowing community interactions